leftmove/leftmove/README.md

 ### Hi.

-I'm an eighteen year old from Southeast Michigan, and will be going to college (MSU) soon.
-I do full stack web development and a hodgepodge of other things.
+Eighteen year old from Southeast Michigan, and going to MSU.
+I do full stack web development and a couple of other things.

 <!--